-What is my obligation as a health practitioner?
+What are my obligations as a health practitioner?

-- Police to notify the health practitioner when a licence has been issued or a licence holder changes their health practitioner, and Health practitioners to consider notifying Police if they have reason to believe their patient is a firearms licence holder and their health condition will impact on the safety of the patient or the public, if they have access to, or use of, firearms (section 92).
+Health practitioners are now required to consider notifying Police if they have reason to believe their patient is a firearms licence holder and their health condition will impact on the safety of the patient or the public, if they have access to, or use of, firearms (section 92).

 If you have concerns about a patient’s access to firearms, or you have received a notification from Police regarding a person who is not your patient, you can notify Police online: